 Another trading strategy where hedge fund managers make their own discretionary decisions is found in global macro funds; these funds are famous for such trades as shorting Greek debt, buying gold, and shorting currencies (e.g., the euro).

 You might be an accidental macro trader.
 Nearly all of us are in effect “short” oil because higher oil prices will raise our cost of living.
 Your jewelry might give you exposure to precious metals, such as gold, silver, or platinum, and any idle nickels may now be worth less than their base metal content.
 A holiday or retirement home in Mexico is an asset denominated in Mexican pesos, whereas one in Canada makes you long the “loonie,” or Canadian dollar.
-Going long on any of these types of assets makes you in a sense a “macro trader.”
+Going long any of these types of assets makes you in a sense a “macro trader” in a sense.

 Trading Yield Spreads